You are in Oslo, Norway

 It is a fact, however, that at present the dictum is often used in a sense that is not affected by the critique above, and that in that present use the dictum can be considered unobjectionable.
-Today, the dictum is often understood, and employed, simply as an exhortation to design things (products, layouts, websites etc.) in a purposeful manner, in the sense of fitting aesthetic solutions to non-aesthetic functional requirements in such ways that the first does not collide with the second.
+Today, the dictum is often understood, and employed, simply as an exhortation to design things (products, layouts, websites etc.) in a purposeful manner, in the sense of fitting aesthetic solutions to non-aesthetic functional requirements in such ways that "aesthetics" does not collide with "function".
 In this usage of today there is, in other words, no element of a belief in pre-ordained solutions, or of prohibiting, or advancing, any particular aesthetics, style, or formal language.
 The only point of employing the dictum in this way seems to remind the designer that the chosen aesthetic solutions must support the non-aesthetic purposes the product is supposed to fulfill.

 An example of such a present-day unobjectionable use of the dictum can be found in the Dutch designer Peter-Paul Koch's short article "Form follows function" from 2003, which (without touching upon the origin of the dictum, or its original meaning) interprets the phrase as a rational rule to be kept in mind in order to preclude formalist tendencies on the part of the designer.

 Koch writes: "The basic rule for any design is 'Form follows function'.
 If an object has to perform a certain function, its design must support that function to the fullest extent possible.
 This goes for industrial design and even more for Web design. (...)
 If the form of a Web site becomes a goal in itself, instead of a means to an end, the Web site will not work."

 The dictum interpreted in this way makes sense as an anti-formalist design precept, because this interpretation is neutral as to the kind of aesthetic or style employed, and because proper functioning is the prime concern here.